Updated May 16, 2026§ For Vehicles

 Engine bay above the firewall.
 Compartments exceed 80°C summer, past TKSTAR’s 60°C max.

-How Do You Test Signal Before Committing?
+How Do You Check Signal Before Committing?

-Five minutes of testing prevents wasted installation time.
+A short signal check prevents wasted installation time.
 Run this before mounting the TK905 in any spot.

 1. Activate the TK905 with SMS command WHERE#.
 Confirm it returns a Google Maps link with location.